 government orphanage is a grim place indeed, understaffed with underpaid and

-hopeless situation for these forgotten children who are anathema in their own
+situation for these forgotten children who are anathema in their own country

-country is a nearly 25% suicide rate and, without intervention, a life span
+is a nearly 25% suicide rate and, without intervention, a life span that

-that averages 25 years.
-The children, unprepared in any way for the
+averages 25 years.
+The children, unprepared in any way for the challenging

-challenging Russian life, are dumped out of the orphanages at age 16 years.
+Russian life, are dumped out of the orphanages at age 16 years.
+They are

-They are offered few options in life—cannon fodder for the army, various
+offered few options in life—cannon fodder for the army, various criminal

-criminal occupations such as drug trafficking and prostitution, or work in
+occupations such as drug trafficking and prostitution, or work in paint or

-paint or shoe factories (which are highly toxic).
-They are lost to disease,
+shoe factories (which are highly toxic).
+They are lost to disease, drug and

-drug and alcohol addiction, white slavery, and the military along with
+alcohol addiction, white slavery, and the military along with suicide and

 Assessment

-approximately 5 million registered citizens within the municipal boundaries.
+5 million registered citizens within the municipal boundaries.
+There are an

 ISSUES & LAW ENFORCEMENT - One of the principle barriers standing in the way of